Old vs New – Predicting the Weather Through the Ages

 Technology changes everything – or does it?

 By the end of the 17th century, it became clear that greater knowledge was required to produce a more accurate forecast.
-Much development has been done over the centuries and now much modern technology is used by meteorology departments.
-Along with weather satellites and computers, equipment such as barometers, thermometers and rain gauges help to give an accurate real time representation of the weather and aid with forecasting the future.
+Much development has been done over the centuries and how much modern technology is used by meteorology departments.
+Along with weather satellites and computers, equipment such as barometers, thermometers, and rain gauges help to give an accurate real-time representation of the weather and aid with forecasting the future.
 Even with all this equipment, forecasting the weather is tricky.
-Weather models can be wrong, leading to very misleading forecasts, and for this reason are only used to issue guidance information.
+Weather models can be wrong, leading to very misleading forecasts, and for this reason, are only used to issue guidance information.

 The formation of the first weather forecasting service in the USA was in 1870.
 The National Weather Service, a department of the National Oceanic and Atmospheric Administration(NOAA), produces warnings to safeguard American citizens and their property.
 This information compliments that available on television, radio and the internet.
 But what do you do when the power is out and your mobile phone battery is dead?
 To be truly prepared to receive weather and disaster alerts, a weather radio with a backup power source is the must-have gadget.
 Some models will even turn on automatically when alerts are broadcast so you don’t miss a thing.